ntblab/neuropipe-support/doc/tutorial_secondlevel/tutorial.rst

 Different subjects have different shaped brains, and may have been in different positions in the scanner.
 To compare the data collected from different subjects, for each subject we compute the transformation that best moves and warps their data to match a standard brain, apply those transformations, then compare each subject in this "standard space".
 This Registration tab is where we set the parameters used to compute the transformation; we won't actually apply the transformation until we get to group analysis.

 FEAT should already have a "Standard space" image selected; leave it with the default, but change the drop-down menu from "Normal search" to "No search", or this subject's brain will be misregistered.
-Check "Initial structural image", and select the file *subjects/0608101_conatt02/data/nifti/0608101_conatt02_t1_flash01.nii.gz*.
-Check "Main structural image", and select the file *subjects/0608101_conatt02/data/nifti/0608101_conatt02_t1_mprage_sag01.nii.gz*.
+Check "Initial structural image", and select the file *data/nifti/0608101_conatt02_t1_flash01.nii.gz*.
+Check "Main structural image", and select the file *data/nifti/0608101_conatt02_t1_mprage_sag01.nii.gz*.

 The subject's functional data is first registered to the initial structural image, then that is registered to the main structural image, which is then registered to the standard space image.
 All this indirection is necessary because registration can fail, and it's more likely to fail if you try to go directly from the functional data to standard space.

 .. image:: https://github.com/ntblab/neuropipe-support/raw/dev/doc/tutorial_secondlevel/feat-registration.png

 That's it!
 Hit Go.
 A webpage should open in your browser showing FEAT's progress.
 Once it's done, this webpage provides a useful summary of the analysis you just ran with FEAT.
-Later, we'll make a webpage for this subject to gather information like this FEAT report, the QA results, and plots summarizing this subject's data.
-But for now, let's continue hunting the PPA.
+When it's finished, we can continue hunting the PPA.

 Finding the PPA